MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-exo.md

 The **Get-Mailbox** cmdlet in Exchange Online PowerShell displays the following multi-geo related properties on mailboxes:

 - **Database**: The first 3 letters of the database name correspond to the _Geography_ code, which tells you where the mailbox is currently located.
 For Online Archive Mailboxes the **ArchiveDatabase** property should be used.
-- **MailboxRegion**: Specifies the _Geography_ location code that was set by the admin (synchronized from PreferredDataLocation in Azure AD).
+- **MailboxRegion**: Specifies the _Geography_ location code that was set by the admin (synchronized from PreferredDataLocation in Microsoft Entra ID).
 - **MailboxRegionLastUpdateTime**: Indicates when MailboxRegion was last updated (either automatically or manually).

 To see these properties for a mailbox, use the following syntax: